gardenenigma/plurality-docs/docs/contributing/Contributing figures.md

 # Contributing figures

-> Brief overview of contriuting figures
+> Work in progress

+---